dunst-project/dunst-project.org/content/documentation.md

 <p>One of show, delay, or pushback.</p>

-<p>This attribute speicifies how notifications are handled if a fullscreen window is focused.
+<p>This attribute specifies how notifications are handled if a fullscreen window is focused.
 By default it&#39;s set to show so notifications are being shown.</p>

 <p>Other possible values are delay: Already shown notifications are continued to be displayed until they are dismissed or time out but new notifications will be held back and displayed when the focus to the fullscreen window is lost.</p>